 Freedom Farm Ministries

-Since September 2006, Freedom Farm Ministries houses up to 55 men in seven locations with three unique program phases.
+Since September 2006, Freedom Farm Ministries has housed up to 55 men in seven locations with three unique program phases.
 Freedom Farm is a non-profit 501(c)(3) ministry built completely with the intention of helping men and their families find the freedom gained by growing in a life centered in Jesus Christ.
 Hundreds of men have already received that new life, and many have renewed health and reputations.
 Men have been reunited with family, but most importantly have gained restored spirits and relationships with the Father.

 Hope Pregnancy Resource Center